Getting Started

 Deploy to production

 If you want to deploy Magic to production we have created a detailed description here.
-To deploy Magic requires a lot of technical knowledge, and to maintain it requires knowledge about security, CDNs, etc - However, help with this is an integrated part of our Single Server license plan and Kubernetes Cluster license plans.
+To deploy Magic requires a lot of technical knowledge, and to maintain it requires knowledge about security, CDNs, etc - However, we’re here to help you for a fee if needed.